Saksham2k3s/Quantum-IT-Assignment/README.md

 ### Frontend

-- Angular (for login/registration forms) or React.js (for the user table)
+- React.js (for login/registration forms/for the user table)
 - Redux Toolkit for state management
 - React Hot Toast for notifications
 - Axios for API communication